-Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
-You can do this by posting this notice in a public place or distributing copies by hand or mail.
+Please share this information with others who drink this water, especially those who may not have received notice directly (for example, people in apartments, nursing homes, schools and businesses).
+Do this by posting this notice in a public place or distributing copies by hand or mail.